nebhale/git-pivotal-tracker-integration/README.md

 Choose story to start:
 ```

-Once a story has been selected by one of the three methods, the command then prompts for the name of the branch to create.
+Once a story has been selected by one of the three methods, the branch is created with a truncated, human-readable name of the story name.

 ```plain
 $ git start 12345678